ESA-eodashboards/eodashboard-narratives/science-hub-team-1-story.md

 ## Data and Methods
 Two instruments (out of of the four) on-board of EarthCare, we used, which can provide a vertical profiliing of the atmosphere:
-- **Cloud Profiling Radar (CPR)**: 94 GHz nadir-viewing radar with ~750m horizontal resolution and 100m vertical resolution, providing cloud structure and water content.
+- **Cloud Profiling Radar (CPR)**: 94 GHz nadir-viewing radar with ~750m horizontal resolution and 500m vertical resolution, providing cloud structure and water content.
-- **Atmospheric Lidar (ATLID)**: 354.8 nm nadir-viewing lidar with <30m horizontal resolution and 100m vertical resolution, detecting aerosols and thin clouds.
+- **Atmospheric Lidar (ATLID)**: 354.8 nm nadir-viewing lidar with <30m horizontal resolution.
+The vertical resolution is 103m (below 20.2km altitude) and 500 m (above 20.2km altitude), detecting aerosols and thin clouds.

 #### Dataset
 The analysis used three primary EarthCARE data products: